comprobo25/comprobo25.github.io/in-class/day05.md

 ## For Next Time
 * Finish the <a-no-proxy href="../assignments/warmup_project" data-canvas="https://olin.instructure.com/courses/143/assignments/440">the Warmup Project</a-no-proxy> (due next Monday, the 28th).

+## Solutions for Today

+* The solutions can be found in the upstream comprobo20 Github repository (do ``git pull upstream master`` from your comprobo20 directory).
+* If you want to view the code on the web, the two solution files are available [here](https://comprobo20.github.io/Sample_code/day05_solutions).

 ## Wall Bumping and Finite-state Control

 Sometimes you want your robot to switch between multiple behaviors.
 One very simple architecture for this is to use something called finite-state control.
 The idea is that your robot can be in one of a finite number of states.
 Each state prescribes a different pattern of behavior for the robot.
 The robot transitions between states using various rules.

 As an example, let's consider a robot that can be in one of three states:

 1. moving forward
 2. moving backward